paulroth3d/jupyter-ijavascript-utils/DOCS.md

 ## What's New

+* 1.31 - harden Array.transpose for arrays with nulls, and Table.generateTSV
 * 1.30 - add Format.wordWrap and Format.lineCount
 * 1.29 - Updated TableGenerator.format method
 * 1.28 - Sticky table headers for table.render